openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/math_expression_input.rst

 .. tags:: educator, reference

-The math expression input problem type is a core problem type that can be added to any course.
+The math expression input problem is a core problem type that can be added to any course.
 At a minimum, math expression problems include a question or prompt and a response field for a numeric answer.